Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 ### 8.4 Prohibited & Restricted Mechanics

-The following are **not allowed** in Math Dash due to ethical and wellbeing considerations:
+The following are **not allowed** in Ready Steady Math due to ethical and wellbeing considerations:

 1. **Gambling-like or variable-ratio reward systems**
    - Loot boxes, spin wheels, or any system where rewards are randomised to encourage "just one more try."